su8/0verhex/README.md

 ### To-do:

-1. Add undo/redo functions and don't store the entire file many times for undo/redo, but only the parts that was exchanged.
+1. `Completed.
+But still needs some testing.` ~Add undo/redo functions and don't store the entire file many times for undo/redo, but only the parts that was exchanged.~